top of page

 A child tries to grasp a stream of water as it gushes from the faucet.
 We draw lines in the ocean, yours and mine, as if it’s not all the same water anyways.

 “Which bodies can go where might be the central question of our century”, Olivia Laing sums up astutely.
 Walking in the Sonoran Desert, I feel like a speck of dust inside a giant’s eye.
-I later learn that this is in fact one of the most surveilled parts of the world: spy cams in saguaros, military intelligence sloshing forwards and backwards between Israel and ISIS.
+I later learn that this is in fact one of the most surveilled parts of the world: spy cams in saguaros, military intelligence sloshing forwards and backwards between Israel and Border Patrol.

 Border crossings peak on full moons.
 Walking where the ocean meets the hushpoint of the shore, I imagine a country founded on kindness.
 What is war?
 Who profits, who dies?
 These are the secrets of seawater and its fish, of Seawitch and the slipperiness of time.